halide/Halide/README_cmake.md

 > cmake --preset=win64         # VS 2019 generator, 64-bit build
 > cmake --preset=win32         # VC 2019 generator, 32-bit build
 $ cmake --preset=gcc-release   # Ninja generator, GCC compiler, Release build

+$ cmake --list-presets         # Get full list of presets.
 ```

 The Windows and MSVC presets assume that the environment variable `VCPKG_ROOT`
 is set and points to the root of the vcpkg installation.

+Note that the GCC presets do not define `NDEBUG` in release configurations,
+departing from the usual CMake behavior.

 ## Installing